vega113/WaveInCloud/whitepapers/operational-transform/operational-transform.rst

 To recap, under the basic theory of OT, a client can send operations sequentially to the server as quickly as it can.
 The server can do the same.
-This means the client and server can traverse through the state space via different OT paths to the same convergent state depending on when they receive the other parties operations.
+This means the client and server can traverse through the state space via different OT paths to the same convergent state, depending on when they receive the other parties' operations.
 See diagram below.

 .. image:: img/ot-paths.png

 When you have multiple clients connected to the server, every client and server pair have their own state space.
-One short coming of this is the server needs to carry a state space for every connected client which can be memory-intensive.
+One shortcoming of this is the server needs to carry a state space for every connected client, which can be memory-intensive.
 In addition, this complicates the server algorithm by requiring it to convert clients' operations between state spaces.

-Having a simple and efficient server is important in making Wave reliable and scalable.
+Having a simple and efficient server is important in making waves reliable and scalable.
 With this goal, Wave OT modifies the basic theory of OT by requiring the client to wait for acknowledgement from the server before sending more operations.
-When a server acknowledges a client's operation, it means the server has transformed the client's operation, applied it to the server's copy of the Wavelet and broadcasted the transformed operation to all other connected clients.
+When a server acknowledges a client's operation, it means the server has transformed the client's operation, applied it to the server's copy of the wavelet and broadcast the transformed operation to all other connected clients.
 Whilst the client is waiting for the acknowledgement, it caches operations produced locally and sends them in bulk later.

 With the addition of acknowledgements, a client can infer the server's OT path.
-We call this inferred server path.
+We call this the inferred server path.
 By having this, the client can send operations to the server that are always on the server's OT path.

 This has the important benefit that the server only needs to have a single